Marian Lodge Guesthouse

 Celine is an excellent cook who bakes her own bread, which provides a tasty addition to the extensive choice at breakfast time.
-This meal is served from 8am to 9:30am in the dining room with its elegant Waterford chandelier, Victorian and Italian antique furniture and splendid views of Galway Bay.
-Another interesting feature of the house is the collection of vintage pots and pans displayed around the rustic fireplace.
+This meal is served from 0800 to 0930 in the dining room, which is furnished with an elegant Waterford chandelier, Victorian and Italian antique furniture, and has splendid views of Galway Bay.
+An interesting feature of the house is a collection of vintage pots and pans displayed around the rustic fireplace.

-Celine will also help you plan your daily itinerary.
-She books daily bus tours from outside her home to Connemara, taking in Clifden, Kylemore Abbey and the impressive scenery of Lough Inagh.
-This dramatic landscape was inspirational to and played no small part in the success of films such as The Quiet Man and The Field.
-Another daily bus tour will bring you to The Burren, where limestone rock covers the landscape and yet between the rock formations lies alpine and arctic plants for which the region is famous.
-Another Highlight is the Cliffs of Moher, you can view the wild Atlantic Ocean from the cliff tops that reach up 200 metres.
-You can also stop and explore the Ailwee Caves.
+Celine is also on hand to help guests plan a daily itinerary.
+She books daily bus tours from outside her home to Connemara, taking in Clifden, Kylemore Abbey, and the impressive scenery of Lough Inagh.
+This dramatic landscape was inspirational to, and played no small part in the success of, films such as The Quiet Man and The Field.
+Another daily bus tour will bring you to The Burren, where limestone rock covers the landscape, and alpine and arctic plants grown and thrive between and within the crevices of the rock formations (for which this region is famous).
+Another highlight of the region are the Cliffs of Moher, where visitors can view the wild Atlantic Ocean pound the rock 200 metres below the cliff edge upon which they stand.
+Guests can also stop and explore the Ailwee Caves upon their journey.

-Tickets are on sale at Marian Lodge for the daily ferry trips to the Aran Islands and the bus, which services the boat, will pick you up outside the house itself.
+Tickets are on sale at Marian Lodge for the daily ferry trips to the Aran Islands, and the bus (which services the boat) will pick guests up just outside Marian Lodge.